patternfly/patternfly-org/packages/documentation-site/patternfly-docs/content/get-started/upgrade.md

 ## Other notes

+As you upgrade to PatternFly 5, keep in mind the following considerations:

- - When updating the react-topology package, note that the topology styles have been removed from their previous home in @patternfly/react-styles and now need to be imported directly from react-topology.
+When updating the react-topology package, note that the topology styles have been removed from their previous home in @patternfly/react-styles and now need to be imported directly from [react-topology.](https://github.com/patternfly/react-topology)
+ - `import styles from '@patternfly/react-styles/css/components/Topology/topology-components';` becomes `import styles from '@patternfly/react-topology/dist/js/css/topology-components';`

- - In general, though PatternFly ships a `src` directory in it's npm package, it is not advised to import components from a `src` directory.
+In general, though PatternFly ships a `src` directory in it's npm package, it is not advised to import components from a `src` directory.
 Instead, when importing via absolute paths, import components from `dist` directories.
+ - `import { Node } from '@patternfly/react-topology/src/types';` becomes`import { Node } from '@patternfly/react-topology/dist/esm/types';`